-Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the stoves have been installed in accordance with manufacturer's recommendations for fluing and ventilation and have always utilised the correct type of fuel.
+Chimney breasts and fireplaces

+Repair category 1

+Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+It is assumed that the stoves have been installed in accordance with manufacturer's recommendations for fluing and ventilation and have always utilised the correct type of fuel.
 The appliances have not been tested by ourselves and are therefore presumed in full, safe working order.
 The flues should be regularly swept.
-Fireplaces have been removed/covered over.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flues.